Rubal0990/Snake-Game/README.md

 # Snake Webgame
 A snake webgame is written in HTML, CSS and JavaScript.

-Available [here](https://rubal0990.github.io/Snake-Webgame/)
+## Try out by clicking [here](https://rubal0990.github.io/Snake-Webgame/)